gameformush/benchvis-vscode/README.md

 - Customizable charts with multiple views and options

 To use this feature:

 1. Run benchstat to compare benchmark results
 2. Open the benchstat output in VS Code
-3. Run the command `BenchVis: Visualize Benchstat Output`
+3. Run the command `Benchvis: Visualize Benchstat Output`

 ### Visualization Features